CeruleanHu/ANXJavaStreamingClient/README.md

 AnxStreamingClient.java can be run directly in intellij IDE

-If you're on unix/linux OS, recommended way to install Gradle:
+<strong>If you're on unix/linux OS, recommended way to install Gradle: </strong>

 1. install gvm following instruction at: http://gvmtool.net/